Read, write, think

 Important: To ensure proper placement, prerequisites for all classes will be checked at the time of registration.
 If you have taken a prerequisite course at an institution other than LMC, you should request to have an official transcript sent to the LMC Admissions & Records Office prior to registration or bring a transcript with you for purposes of verification.

-Prerequisite challenges will only be considered prior to the start of the semester.
-Challenge forms are available through the Admissions & Records Office or the Brentwood Center Office.
+Prerequisite challenges: Prerequisites may be challenged through the end of the first week of instruction for semester-length classes or through the last day to add for short-term classes.
+Challenge forms are available through the Admissions & Records Office.
 A student may be conditionally enrolled in a course upon submission of a completed challenge form.
 If the challenge is denied, the student will be dropped from the class and the enrollment fee will be refunded.

 may meet the prerequisite for English 90 by: